-Over the reference period, 96.81% of investments were aligned to the environmental and/or social characteristics promoted by this Fund/Sub-Fund.
-3.19% of investments were held cash for liquidity purposes; derivatives for efficient portfolio management/investment purposes;
+Over the reference period, 99.47% of investments were aligned to the environmental and/or social characteristics promoted by this Fund/Sub-Fund.

+0.53% of investments were held cash for liquidity purposes; derivatives for efficient portfolio management/investment purposes;

 and/or investments in UCITS and other collective investment schemes in order to achieve the investment objective of the Fund/Sub-Fund.
-And while the Fund/Sub-Fund did not have as its objective a sustainable investment, it had a proportion of 50.14% sustainable investments, of which 44.422% were other environmentally and 5.72% were socially sustainable investments.

-Over the reference period, a minimum of 90% of the Fund/Sub-Fund's investments were consistently aligned to the environmental and/or social characteristics of the Fund/Sub-Fund.
+Over the reference period, a minimum of 90% of the Fund/Sub-Fund's investments were consistently aligned to the environmental and/or social characteristics described above.